vronizor/vronizor.github.io/docs/research/research.md

 with [Mathias Allemand](https://www.psychology.uzh.ch/en/areas/dev/diffges/team/allemand.html) (University of Zurich),[Martina Kirchberger](https://sites.google.com/site/mkirchberger/home) (Trinity College Dublin), [Sveta Milusheva](https://www.svetamilusheva.com/) (The World Bank), [Carol Newman](https://www.carolnewman.ie/) (Trinity College Dublin) and [Brent Roberts](https://psychology.illinois.edu/directory/profile/bwrobrts) (University of Illinois at Urbana-Champaign).
 {: .lh-tight .fw-300 }

+Non-cognitive skills are increasingly recognized as important determinants of labor market outcomes.
+To what extent these skills can be affected in adulthood remains an open question.
+We conducted a randomized controlled trial with low-skilled employed workers in Senegal where workers were randomly assigned to receive a training intervention designed to affect conscientiousness traits.
+We found that treated workers were significantly more likely to stay in their job and have higher wages nine months after the intervention.
+Our findings suggest that non-cognitive skills can be affected even later in the life cycle and can have substantial labor market returns.
+{: .fs-3 }

 ### Constructing Africa’s Cities: Measuring and Enhancing Construction Worker Welfare in Dakar